ParallelMaths/parallel/pages/7-17-sundogs-random-dots.md

 ## Additional Stuff

-The noughts and crosses video in this week’s Parallelogram reminded me of a couple of things.

 * Here is a [short video by Jay about modular arithmetic](https://www.youtube.com/watch?v=OlLns9fkMtk){target="_blank"}.
 It is a simple introduction, so worth looking at if you are finding modular arithmetic confusing.